selkovjr/bfs/README.md

-# BFS database and fornt end
+# BFS database and front end

 This is the beginning of a modelling effort to launch a web-based interface to the Bird Flu Sampling database.